 -

-Stress Tests: In Canada, residential lenders apply a stress test, requiring borrowers to qualify at a rate that is 2% or more higher than their actual interest rate.
+Stress Tests: In Canada, residential lenders apply a stress test, requiring borrowers to qualify at the higher of their contract rate plus 2% or the 5.25% minimum qualifying rate.
 This makes qualifying for mortgages more difficult.
 In the US, there is no such stress test.

 -